font/k8s-example-apps/pacman-nginx-app/docs/pacman-nginx-app-federated-cluster.md

   Federated Kubernetes tutorial.
 It uses Kubernetes version 1.5.2 and you only need about 3 clusters e.g. west, central, and east so you can ignore any of the other regions.
 Also, it includes steps on adding the federation config map for kube-dns to consume as described [here](https://kubernetes.io/docs/admin/federation/#updating-kubedns).
-- Just follow the steps to create 3 GKE Kubernetes clusters in 3 regions e.g. west, central, and east using either guides from above.
+- Follow the steps to create 3 GKE Kubernetes clusters in 3 regions e.g. west, central, and east using the guide from above.
 Then use [kubefed](https://kubernetes.io/docs/admin/federation/kubefed/) to initialize and join your clusters together.
 While this may be the easiest way, I ran into some issues at the time of this writing where the DNS entries were not being created in the Google Cloud DNS.